About Us

 Several hundred years ago, a band of the Mdewakanton Dakota Native Americans traveled across the Mississippi River from Dayton’s Bluff to establish a village on a site at Concord Street near Butler Avenue.
 The tribe was called ‘Kaposia’ which means light of foot.

-The Kaposia band of the Mdewakanton Dakota were the first people to settle in our area, which was incorporated as the City of South St. Paul in 1887.
-The Kaposia Village consisted of about 20 lodges and nearly 100 Mdewakanton Dakota Native Americans, who were a peaceful, friendly tribe and open to the customs of the early settlers.
+The Kaposia band of the Mdewakanton Dakota were the first people to settle in our community, which was incorporated as the City of South St. Paul in 1887.

 Our Mission